 Sponsoring a child from FLO makes it possible to significantly improve the children's quality of life and health.
-In Cambodia, all medical treatment and hospitalization is subject to a fee.
-In order to prevent the children from getting sick, they must be vaccinated, which is possible thanks to the generosity of the godparents and sponsors of Little Hearts.
+In Cambodia, any medical treatment and hospitalization is chargeable.
+To prevent the children from getting sick, they must be vaccinated, thanks to the generosity of the godparents and sponsors of Kleine herzen is possible.

 The children learn English and correspond with their godparents by e-mail.

 For the child, the godfather and godmother are the parents.
 When they write to their godparents, they call them Mama and Papa.